timbyr/reclass/README-extensions.rst

 The feature is expected to improve flexibility while sharing classes between your models.

+Please mpte that you can't use '..' without any calss following.
+If you want simply up in the sctructure, type in '..init'.

 It's a new feature use it with care and mind that using "relative syntax" lower traceability of your pillar composition.